vinothrajamanickam/portfolio/README.md

 # Vinoth Rajamanickam - Data Analyst Portfolio
 ## About
-Hi, I'm Vinoth!
-I have an analytical background in Computer science.
-I am excited to bring my technical and analytical skills to the field of data analyst as an entry-level data specialist.
+Hello, I,m Vinoth, and I have a strong background in data analysis, with a degree in Computer Science.
+Over the past year, I have worked on multiple data analysis projects, both in freelancing and in intern.

-During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+I’m highly skilled in SQL, Excel, and Python, and I’ve used these tools extensively to clean, process, and analyze large datasets.
+I also have experience with data visualization tools like Tableau and Power BI, which I use to create reports and dashboards that communicate insights effectively.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.